behu-kea/first-semester-java/topics/02 - basics/strings.md

 Example

 ```
-Pleas write and word:
+Please write a word:
 jungle
 j comes after e in the alphabeat
 ```

 ```
-Pleas write and word:
+Please write a word:
 Bananas
 B comes before s in the alphabeat
 ```